-Trading Name of each exchange Title of each class Symbol of which registered Common Stock, \$0.001 Par Value BNFT Nasdaq Global Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of

-Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🖾

-The aggregate market value of the registrant's common stock held by non-affiliates of the registrant on June 30, 2021 (based on the closing sale price of \$14.10 on that date), was approximately \$382,868,975.
-Common stock held by each officer and director and by each person known to the registrant who owned 10% or more of the outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-The number of shares of the registrant's common stock outstanding as of March 1, 2022 was 33,516,732.
+Title of each class Symbol Name of each exchange of which registered Common Stock, \$0.001 Par Value BNFT Nasdaq Global Market Securities registered pursuant to Section 12(g) of the A Act: None Indicate by check mark if the registrant is a well-known າ seasoned issuer, as defined in Rule 40ຢ 5 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or S Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has a of 1934 during the preceding 12 months (or for such sl subject to such filing requirements for the past 90 days horter period that the registrant was requi ct Indicate by check mark whether the registrant has sub 405 of Regulation S-T (§ 232.405 of this chapter) during submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a larg company, or emerging growth company.
+See the defin "emerging growth company" in Rule 12b-2 of the Exch itions of "large accelerated filer," "acceler , , Large accelerated filer □ Accelerated filer $\times$ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check ma any new or revised financial accounting standards pro- 3 1 1 3 9 vith Indicate by check mark whether the registrant has filed internal control over financial reporting under Section 4 firm that prepared or issued its audit report.
+Indicate by check mark whether the registrant is a she Il company (as defined in Rule 12b-2 of the he Act).
+Yes □ No ⊠ The aggregate market value of the registrant's commo sale price of \$14.10 on that date), was approximately 8 known to the registrant who owned 10% or more of the be affiliates.
+This determination of affiliate status is not \$382,868,975.
+Common stock held by ea e outstanding common stock have been of t necessarily a conclusive determination f ch officer and director and by each person excluded in that such persons may be deemed or other purposes. d to The number of shares of the registrant's common stoc k outstanding as of March 1, 2022 was 3 3,516,732.